trustwallet/developer/wallet-core/newblockchain.md

 Note that unit **tests** are crucial in ensuring quality needed for multi-coin support.
 Functionality here can be well unit-tested, so don't ignore them.
 Coverage must not decrease!
 This is enforced automatically in the valiation of the pull requests.

-## Blockchain definitions
+## Blockchain definition

 The first step to add a blockchain is to define its coin configuration.
+Add the definition to the `coins.json` file.

+## Skeleton generation

-Add the definition to the `coins.json` file, then execute the command `codegen/bin/newcoin <coinid>`, where `newcoin <coinid>` is the ID of the new coin from `coins.json`.
-This will generate `Address`, `Signer`, sample proto file, C interface for Signer and corresponding tests.
+Execute the command `codegen/bin/newcoin <coinid>`, where `newcoin <coinid>` is the ID of the new coin from `coins.json`.
+This will generate skeleton `Address`, `Signer`, `Entry` classes, proto file, C interface for Signer and corresponding tests.

+Run `tools/generate-files` to generate message proto files.

+Run `cmake` to include the new files in the build (`cmake -H. -Bbuild -DCMAKE_BUILD_TYPE=Debug`), and build the project.

 ## Definition tests, first commit

 Review tests in `tests/X/TWCoinTypeTests.cpp` (where `X` is the name of the blockchain), exactly as in other blockchains.
 Run the tests and make sure everything is passing before moving on to the next step.
-Create a commit with this change \(don't create a pull request yet\).
+You should reate a commit with this change, \(but don't create a pull request yet\).

 *Note:* don't forget to add new files to git.
 *Note:* don't forget to re-run `cmake` before building, to include new files in the build.